Drum Lessons

 drum set

-My drum studio is equipped with multiple drums sets and percussion instruments.
-Whether a student owns a set of drums or not, they will get the opportunity to play drums.
-During our drum “jams” students will have the opportunity to develop their own skill while also seeing and hearing what I’m playing.
-This will not only provide structure and mentorship during the learning process but it rocks!
+My studio is equipped with multiple drums sets and percussion instruments.
+Whether a student owns a set of drums or not, they will get the opportunity to play drums and other percussion instruments.

 Understanding your instrument

 There is one glaring omission that I have noticed with many instructional drum programs and that is, most instructors do not provide students with a foundational understanding of their instrument.
-Many teachers teach their students how to play the drums but they seldom teach students how to select, purchase, set-up, tune, or repair their drums.
+While many teachers teach how to play the drums they seldom teach students how to select, purchase, set-up, tune, or repair their drums.

 My curriculum also provides basic instruction on: